You are here

 An EVP is about defining the essence of your company - how it is unique and what it stands for.
 It encompasses the central reasons that people are proud and motivated to work there, such as the inspiring vision or distinctive culture.
 When integrated into all aspects of a business, a strong EVP will help to retain top performers and attract the best external talent.

-Here are some tips on creating a compelling EVP.
+Here are some tips for creating a compelling EVP.

 Understand existing perceptions